 Input Service Distributor in the GST Regime:

 The GST regime has also incorporated the concept of the ISD.
 Under the GST, ISD is defined to mean “an office of the supplier of goods and/or services, which has received input services under the cover of tax invoice, and is allowed to distribute the said tax credit to the supplier of goods and/or services registered under the same PAN.”
-Therefore, the ISD is a head office (may be the central corporate office, regional office, administrative office, depot etc.) affiliated with a taxable person who will distribute the ITC to the eligible branch units.
+Therefore, the ISD is a head office (maybe the central corporate office, regional office, administrative office, depot etc.) affiliated with a taxable person who will distribute the ITC to the eligible branch units.
 Additionally, it performs the functions of receiving tax invoices towards the receipt of the inward supply of services and distributes the ITC towards such inward supply to the various branch units that have consumed such services and have availed of ITC by issuing an invoice.

 Conditions for Registration:

 To be eligible as an ISD, it is mandatory to be separately registered – keep in mind that there is no threshold limit for such registration to take place.
 However, in case of a business already registered as an ISD under the erstwhile regime under the CENVAT Rules, it needs to have a fresh registration under the GST regime – as there is no carrying forward of such registration from the old to the new regime.

 How will the Distribution Take Place?

 Before we delve into this subject, here’s a quick recap on the distribution of ITC –